TravellerEntity/website/README.md

 # travellerentity.xyz
-My personal website.
+Files for my personal website.
+Contains:
+- Social links
+- Information about me
+- Various programming projects
 All the source code and assets are stored here and periodically updated.
 Go to [travellerentity.xyz](travellerentity.xyz) to view the latest changes.